BennyJ1982/ChatApp/README.md

 # ChatApp
-A really simple chat app using SignalR featuring razor and console client
+A really simple chat app using SignalR, featuring razor web client and console client